ianlumiere/PracticeProblems/sql/sql_notes.md

 #### Analytics

 Access the value of multiple rows in a window.
 Compares multiple rows and calculates the difference between rows.
 Two most commonly used functions are LAG and LEAD.
 Need to specify the column name and offset.
 Offset cannot be negative.
 Can set a default value to be used if previous/following row does not exist.

+NOTE: be careful with LEAD and LAG.
+Remember that one row will be missing values when you look forward or backward, so usually you want to make sure you look forward with LEAD if you do not want to miss the calculation on the first row and vice versa.

 - `LAG`: access to rows before the current row
     - LAG(scalar_expression [, offset] [, default]) OVER([ partition_by_clause] order_by_clause)